bespoken/bespoken-docs/end-to-end/guide.md

 ```

 ### Test Running Sequence - Parallelism
-Tests run in the order they appear in their file.
-Test suites, however, run one after the other by default and in random order.
-This behavior can change by setting the `runInBand` property to `false` in your testing.json file, allowing test suites to run much faster and in parallel.
+Individual tests run in the order in which they appear in their file.
+Test suites, however, run in random order and, by default, in serial.
+You can change this behavior by setting the `runInBand` property to `false` in your testing.json file, allowing test suites to run much faster and in parallel.

 Be aware that, when enabling parallelism, you will need to define a different virtual device within each of your test suites, and these should be from unique Amazon/Google accounts.
 Otherwise, you'll run into concurrency issues.